Shanxi Courtyard Houses

+Garden of a Shanxi courtyard house during the Qing dynasty.
+Colourised from the original black-and-white photograph.

 The courtyard houses of Shanxi or the Shanxi family compounds are located in Jinzhong, Shanxi Province, People's Republic of China, approximately 500 km south of Beijing.
 "These castle-like structures were constructed in the Qing dynasty by local merchants, and offer a glimpse into the architecture and traditional building techniques of the times."